 “The food and service was amazing.
 A vibrant atmosphere as we enjoyed a late lunch.
 I highly recommend Bea as a great new city dining experience.”chrissO6542OJ (TripAdvisor)

 46-52 Meagher St, Chippendale – $$$

-If it’s a fine dining restaurant you’re looking for, Ester is incredibly minimalist and cool in regards to both the menu and decor, but this is because the team focuses on substance over exaggerated style.
+If it’s a fine dining restaurant you’re looking for, Ester in Sydney is incredibly minimalist and cool in regards to both the menu and decor, but this is because the team focuses on substance over exaggerated style.
 With both an à la carte menu and a set menu with optional wine pairing available, no matter what you choose, you’re in for a treat with a dinner you won’t forget.

 “Great professional workers on top of their game. was a great night, food and service on point with a very engaging barwoman full of knowledge. will be back soon.”taivon2015 (TripAdvisor)

 With a name like Firedoor, it’s no surprise that chefs at this restaurant work exclusively with fire in all its forms.
 The kitchen uses no gas or electricity, instead, opting to use two wood-fired ovens, three grills, and a wood-burning hearth.
 Plus, the kitchen is open to allow guests a clear view of the action that unfolds in the fiery kitchen.

 Using seasonal Australian ingredients, Firedoor’s menu is ever-changing but always delicious.
 An amazing Sydney dining experience.

 “By far the best fine dining experience I have had in Australia!
 The food and cocktails were amazing!”cell101010 (TripAdvisor)